Micromagnetic-Tomography/mmt_dipole_cuboid_inversion/doc/index.rst

 An introductory tutorial is provided in the :doc:`tutorial/tutorial` section and more complex functionality can be found in the other notebooks

-Detailed documentation of every method in the `Dipole` class and functions to plot the data analyzed with this library can be found in the API section.
+Detailed documentation of every method in the `DipoleCuboidInversion` class, and functions to plot the data analyzed with this library, can be found in the API section.

 .. toctree::
    :maxdepth: 2